 When the University receives a complaint, the OCRSM will conduct an Initial Assessment.
-The Initial Assessment will determine whether the reported conduct constitutes a potential violation of the Policy, and if whether further action is warranted based on the reported conduct, and whether the University has jurisdiction over the parties.
+The Initial Assessment will determine whether the reported conduct constitutes a potential violation of the Policy, whether further action is warranted based on the reported conduct, and whether the University has jurisdiction over the parties.

-The first step in the Initial Assessment is a preliminary meeting between the Complainant and the OCRSM to gather information that will enable the OCRSM, in consultation with other offices, as appropriate, to:
+The first step in the Initial Assessment is a preliminary meeting between the Complainant and the OCRSM to gather information that will enable the OCRSM to:

-- Assess the nature and circumstances reported in the complaint; - Assess the safety of the Complainant and of the campus University community; - Implement any appropriate Interim Protective Measures; - Assess for pattern evidence or other similar conduct by the Respondent when relevant to the safety assessment: - Assess the Complainant's expressed preference regarding resolution, including any request that no further action be taken; - Assess any request by the Complainant for confidentiality or anonymity; and

-• Assess the reported conduct for possible referral to the University of Maryland Police Department (UMPD) for a timely warning under the Clery Act.
+- Assess the nature and circumstances reported in the complaint; - Assess the safety of the Complainant and of the University community; - Implement any appropriate Interim Protective Measures; - Assess for pattern evidence or other similar conduct by the Respondent when relevant to the safety assessment; - Assess the Complainant's expressed preference regarding resolution, including any request that no further action be taken; - Assess any request by the Complainant for confidentiality or anonymity; and - Assess the reported conduct for possible referral to the University of Maryland Police Department (UMPD) for a timely warning under the Clery Act.

-During the Initial Assessment, information will be shared with other units/administrators only as necessary and confidentiality will be maintained by the OCRSM and other administrators, to the extent possible.
+During the Initial Assessment, information will be shared with other units/administrators only as necessary to comply with Title IX requirements, and confidentiality will be maintained by the OCRSM and other administrators, to the extent possible.
+If communication is not necessary in order to comply with Title IX requirements, the dean, department chair, and/or other administrators will not be notified during the Initial Assessment.

 At the conclusion of the Initial Assessment, the OCRSM will determine the appropriate next step(s), including but not limited to: no further action, the imposition of Interim Protective Measures, Alternative Resolution, and/or proceeding with an investigation.
+In cases where the Initial Assessment determines that the reported conduct does not constitute a potential violation under the Policy and no further action is warranted, the OCRSM will separately notify the parties of the resulting assessment and inform the Respondent of the nature of the complaint.
+After the parties have been notified, the OCRSM will also notify any administrators who had been contacted during the Initial Assessment of the results of the assessment.

-When the Initial Assessment determines the reported conduct does not rise to the level of constitute a potential violation under this the Policy, but may violate another University policy, the complaint may be referred to another appropriate University official for review and resolution.
+When the Initial Assessment determines the reported conduct does not constitute a potential violation under the Policy, but may violate another University policy, the complaint may be referred to another appropriate University official for review and resolution.

-Where When the Initial Assessment determines the alleged reported conduct does constitute a potential violation under the Policy, but reveals that the University lacks jurisdiction over the Respondent, the University will take available and reasonable steps to address the Sexual Misconduct, prevent its recurrence, and address its effects at the University.
+When the Initial Assessment determines the alleged reported conduct does constitute a potential violation under the Policy, but reveals that the University lacks jurisdiction over the Respondent, the University will take available and reasonable steps to address the Sexual Misconduct, prevent its recurrence, and address its effects at the University.